syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ### Accessible PDF document

-This setting allows you to determine whether to preserve document structured tags in the converted PDF document for accessibility (508 compliance) support.
+This setting allows you to determine whether to preserve document structured tags in the converted **PDF document for accessibility (508 compliance) support**.
 This property will set the title and description for images, diagrams and other objects in the generated PDF document.
-This information will be useful for people with vision or cognitive impairments who may not able to see or understand the object
+This information will be useful for **people with vision or cognitive impairments** who may not able to see or understand the object

 The following code sample shows how to preserve document structured tags in the converted PDF document.